Website City of Meridian

 Reports To: Assistant City Engineer

-The Staff Engineer I performs technical work in the planning, design, construction, operation, and repair of the City’s water, wastewater, and recycled water facilities.
-This work requires solving engineering problems and working as part of an engineering team.
+The Staff Engineer II performs technical work in the planning, design, construction, operation, and repair of the City water, wastewater, and recycled water facilities.
+This work requires solving technically difficult engineering problems, and facilitating and guiding the work of other engineering personnel.
 Work assignments, delegated by the Assistant City Engineer and/or City Engineer, are usually broad in scope and involve the use of good judgment and accuracy in making technical decisions.
+The Staff Engineer II may act as Assistant City Engineer in his/her absence.

 Essential Duties & Responsibilities: